 After the 2007 Virginia Tech massacre, during which her daughter was shot twice and survived, Lori became personally involved in gun violence prevention efforts and is the voice of GVP in Virginia.
 She regularly works with the Virginia Congressional delegation in Washington and lobbies extensively at the Virginia General Assembly.
 Lori is the leader of the GVP movement in Virginia working with a wide array of constituencies to advance policies and programs to reduce gun violence.
 Additionally, she promotes awareness of the issue by speaking publicly and to groups about her family’s experiences with gun violence.

-Lori graduated from Saint Gertrude High School in 1976 and attended Virginia Tech for two years.
-After a successful career in real estate, Lori volunteered for many neighborhood, church, school, and civic organizations.
-She was born in Richmond, Virginia, where she currently lives with her husband — a self-employed residential builder.
-They have three adult children: Emily, Wyatt, and Townley.
+Lori attended Virginia Tech for two years and after a successful career in real estate, Lori volunteered for many neighborhood, church, school, and civic organizations while raising her three children.
+She was born in Richmond, Virginia, where she currently lives with her husband.
+They have three adult children: Emily, Wyatt, and Townley and two grandchildren.